Marijuana Defense Attorneys in St. Louis

-Get Help From A Proven Drug Crime Attorney in St. Louis
+Get Help From A Proven Missouri Drug Crime Attorney

 Marijuana's legacy within the American judicial system is as turbulent and conflicting as anyone could conceive.
 Although shrouded in a haze of legal grey areas and strong public opinion, marijuana laws throughout the country have more or less been shifting toward leniency and in certain parts of our nation, decriminalization.
 If fact, the city of St. Louis recently approved a measure in early April, 2013 that reduces penalties for possessing small amounts of marijuana.
 As a result of the initiative, cases involving small amounts of marijuana may now be treated as municipal offenses, which are similar to traffic infractions.